Your business can benefit from sponsoring a research student or project, or through a knowledge transfer project - find out how.

 Knowledge Transfer Partnerships are designed to help you access this expertise and bring it into your business by working in partnership with academics or researchers.
 Project costs are mostly funded by Innovate UK so the cost-effectiveness of accessing academic expertise and employing a good graduate is very attractive.

 A Faraday Partnership is an alliance of organisations and institutions that receive government funding, and is dedicated to the improvement of the competitiveness of UK industry through the research, development, transfer and exploitation of new and improved science and technology.
 One of the aims of Faraday Partnerships is to provide more effective and coherent uptake of the various funding support mechanisms available.

 Joining a Faraday Partnership that is relevant to you will enable you to influence the research and development agenda at a national level.
-Our School is involved in several Faraday Partnerships.
+Our Department is involved in several Faraday Partnerships.

 Other government funding initiatives are available to help small businesses fund research, such as Smart Scheme grants and the Enterprise Fund.
 Our Research Facilitator can provide you with advice on obtaining such supplementary funding for your research projects.

 The engineering doctorate programme enables EPSRC and a collaborating company to sponsor a postgraduate student (known as a research engineer) to work on an innovative project that will make a significant contribution to the work of the company.
 Projects are designed and supervised jointly by university academics and the industrial partner, and the majority of work is undertaken in the company.